Lifting statistical structures: Higher lifts

 \section{Higher lifts}

-The tangent lifts described in the previous sections have been generalized to lifts from $M$ to higher tangent bundles $\sT^rM$ by Morimoto \cite{Morimoto1970}.
-Let us recall that $\sT^rM$ is the bundle of $r$-jets of smooth curves at $t=0$.
-Such jets are classes $[\zg]_r$ of curves $\zg$ which at $0\in\R$ are tangent of the order $r$, i.e. have the same position, velocities, acceleration, etc. More precisely, the two curves $\gamma_1$ and $\gamma_2$ are equivalent if for all smooth functions $f$
+The tangent lifts described in the previous section have been generalized to lifts from $M$ to higher tangent bundles $\sT^rM$ by Morimoto \cite{Morimoto1970}.
+Let us recall that $\sT^rM$ is the bundle of $r$-jets of smooth curves

+at $t=0$.
+Such jets are classes $[\zg]_r$ of curves $\zg$ which at $0\in\R$ have contact of the order $r$, i.e. have the same position, velocity, acceleration, etc. More precisely, the two curves $\gamma_1$ and $\gamma_2$ are equivalent if, for all smooth functions $f$ on $M$,